There are now 3 possible online modes for units:

 - Students are able to (1) demonstrate a basic knowledge of strategic leadership, planning, management and innovation; (2) display a sophisticated understanding of strategic leadership in the public and private spheres, and how the intersection between these spheres is especially important in the ocean context; (3) identify and critically assess how an organisation can move forward with strategic leadership, including working with relevant stakeholders to plan innovative strategies for organisational development; (4) demonstrate an awareness of self and others in leadership; and (5) demonstrate an appreciation of environmental forces within and outside of an organisation that play a part in its strategic development.

-- Indicative assessments in this unit are as follows: (1) in-class assessments; (2) assignment; and (3) project.
+- Indicative assessments in this unit are as follows: (1) in-class assessments; (2) group project; and (3) individual assignment.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.